PowerOfC/WinSk/README.md

 This project is mainly targeting the Windows OS, but it can also be runned & compiled on Linux using [Wine](https://www.winehq.org/).

-> Some features like the keylogger do not work on Linux.
+:warning: Some features like the keylogger doesn't work on Linux.

 ## Changelog

-Check file(s) 'main.c' for changelog(s).
+Check file(s) `main.c` for changelog(s).

 ## License